This post was updated on 10/13/2019

 - Price: Free

 - Notes: Gedmatch is not a testing company.
-It’s just a place where you can upload your DNA from a variety of companies to use their (really cool) analysis tools or compare your sample to those of other users of the site to find new matches.
+Instead, it’s a site where you can upload your DNA from a variety of companies to use their (really cool) analysis tools or compare your sample to those of other users of the site to find new DNA matches.
 They also have lots of different admixture (ethnicity) calculators.

-- Accepts uploads from: Ancestry, We Gene, Family Tree DNA, My Heritage
+- Accepts uploads from: Ancestry, 23andMe, Living DNA, We Gene, Family Tree DNA, My Heritage and others

 Learn more: Read my post about how to do a Gedmatch upload